Summer Reading

 Foster Assignment: Students have questions to answer about this reading that are due the first day of school.
 Click here to download the Foster assignment.

-Students are asked to read one of the following novels of their choice as well as How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines, Revised Edition by Thomas C. Foster.
+AP students are asked to read one of the following novels of their choice.
 Not all of these works are written by American authors, but all are frequently cited on the AP Literature exam.

 • Jane Eyre by Charlotte Bronte